tempestsbox/ttb/CONTRIBUTING.md

     - `{"translate":"item.ttb.amethyst"}`
 - Any custom entity (e.g. custom crafters, mobs & area effect clouds) should have the `ttb_entity` tag
 - Tags themselves should be as verbose as possible
-    - Take the staff durability update function, for example, with the tag `ttb_staff_durability_modification`

 ## Custom Item Loot Table Format
 TTB adopts the format of using loot tables to register custom items.
 This means that they can be called upon from one source, registered at `ttb:items/<item>`.
+See `ttb_data/data/ttb/loot_tables/items` for examples.
 To clarify, `ttb:blocks/<block>` holds custom block loot tables, called by their `remove` or `drop` function.
 These, most often, call upon [loot table items](#Other-loot-tables).
 ### Accessing loot table items
 You can access a loot table item through: